Computability in Europe: Special Interest Groups

 History and Philosophy of Computing (HaPoC).
 SIGWiC has been organising the workshop Women in Computability at the CiE conferences since 2007;

-HaPoC is also organising two separate conference series: History and Philosophy of Computing and History and Philosophy of Programming.
+HaPoC also organizes two separate conference series: History and Philosophy of Computing and History and Philosophy of Programming.

 S. Barry Cooper Prize

 In memory of the visionary engagement of its founding president, the association established the S. Barry Cooper Prize honouring a researcher who has contributed to a broad understanding and foundational study of computability by outstanding results, by seminal and lasting theory building, by exceptional service to the research communities involved, or by a combination of these.

 The inaugural S. Barry Cooper Prize was awarded in 2020 to Bruno Courcelle.

 Conference series

-The Association grew out of the major international conference series Computability in Europe (CiE);
+The association grew out of the major international conference series Computability in Europe (CiE);

 the first CiE conference was held in Amsterdam in June 2005.
 CiE is an interdisciplinary annual conference series promoting the development of computability-related science, ranging over mathematics, computer science, and applications in various natural and engineering sciences such as physics and biology.
 The conference scope also includes the study of philosophy and history of computing as it relates to questions of computability.